2026 Comparison

 • Don't want to install any third-party software

-• Prefer Apple's default integrations only
+• Prefer Apple's default integrations

 • Don't customize your launcher much